partosinaga/AppParking/README.md

 # AppParking
-A simple parking application in Java Native
+A simple parking application in Java Native.

 # Scoop:
 1. Time calculation only in the same day